ottopanini/spring-batch-developer-course/README.md

 Ordered writing is not supported because of the asynchrnous processing and writing.

 ### Local partitioning
 Demonstrates dividing data into partitions.
+Restartable.

+### remote partitioning
+Scale over multiple JVMs.
+RabbitMQ used for scaling.